chainHero/heroes-service/README.md

 		return nil, fmt.Errorf("Unable to get the organisation user failed: %v", err) }

-	// Initialize the channel "mychannel" base on the genesis block
+	// Initialize the channel "mychannel" based on the genesis block by
-	// locate in fixtures/channel/mychannel.tx and join the peer given
+	//   1. locating in fixtures/channel/mychannel.tx and
-	// in the configuration file to this channel if err := fcutil.CreateAndJoinChannel(client, ordererUser, orgUser, channel, setup.ChannelConfig); err != nil {
+	//   2. joining the peer given in the configuration file to this channel if err := fcutil.CreateAndJoinChannel(client, ordererUser, orgUser, channel, setup.ChannelConfig); err != nil {
 		return nil, fmt.Errorf("CreateAndJoinChannel return error: %v", err) }